 #1: Easier enjoyment

 No, you won’t automatically float in your saltwater swimming pool.
 You won’t find your psoriasis or osteoarthritis cured.
-But you will find a saltwater swimming pool system more gentle on your eyes and less drying to your skin.
+But you will find a salt water pool system more gentle on your eyes and less drying to your skin.
 The water has a silkier feel, too.

-(Of course, a saltwater pool also carries the same benefits as a traditional chlorinated pool, including a low-impact, therapeutic workout!)
+(Of course, an inground pool with a saltwater chlorine generator also carries the same benefits as a traditional chlorinated pool, including a low-impact, therapeutic workout!)